kuldeep23907/Top-Level/WCC/EO  Scripts/pt2watchSelector.md

 As far as the actual tasks of `updateMap`, they are:
 1. center the display on the point selected in the dropdown box: `mapToChange.centerObject(pts[selection], zoomLevel);`
-2. if it's the first run, call the libary function `overlayLegend()` to display the  scale of colours of the anomaly
+2. if it's the first run, call the libary function `legendOverlay()` to display the  scale of colours of the anomaly
 3. add a black dot on both panes (`mapToChange`and `Map`) at the location of the point, associated with a label that is the name of the point, the key of  `pts` the array of pairs `key`:`value`
 ```javascript
   mapToChange.addLayer(pts[selection], {}, selection.slice(0,5));